Have you ever dealt with a full-blown narcissist in your life?

 But, most importantly for you: how can you protect yourself?

-My husband and I have struggled with 2 top-of-the-class narcissists for over many years now.
+My husband and I have struggled with 2 top-of-the-class narcissists for many years now.
 First we fought for their acceptance, respect and love.
 Then we battled to escape their abuse.
 And now, after almost 7 years we still ward off their attacks.

 I know everybody’s situation is different.
 And the narcissistic spectrum is wide.
 But through my own experiences, I learned how extreme narcissists think and why we get caught in their trap.